 The goldcoin to silvercoin exchange rate is variable depending on the ratio between existing goldcoins (people) and existing silvercoins (variable monetary base) and the gold-to-silver transactions are processed within a non-transferable FIFO queue.

-These BCS rules are needed to prevent speculations such as people upselling or downselling their goldcoins or silvercoins because of unbalances in sellers to buyers ratio on the gold-silver exchange.
+These LC rules are needed to prevent speculations such as people upselling or downselling their goldcoins or silvercoins because of unbalances in sellers to buyers ratio on the gold-silver exchange.

-People can use their silvercoins for everyday purchases and transactions since transactions are processed immediately within the BCS.
+People can use their silvercoins for everyday purchases and transactions since transactions are processed immediately within the LC system.

 Transactions and balances are registered in your silvercoin or goldcoin hot wallets and within the main Blockchain file, however this sensible personal data IS NOT publicly visible by anybody as it is on the primitive Bitcoin currency system.

-Personal financial data is however accessible by investigators (superusers) within the work frame of investigations, or you could grant temporary access to your BCS data to a financial advisor and allow him or her some degree of superuser privileges to allow programing of your BCS file in a desired way.
+Personal financial data is however accessible by investigators (superusers) within the work frame of investigations, or you could grant temporary access to your LC data to a financial advisor and allow him or her some degree of superuser privileges to allow programing of your LC file in a desired way.

 If someone claims to be victim of a fraud or invalid transactions, then it is possible to freeze the amount under question on the receiver end until the issue is resolved privately first or in a court until said amount is refunded or the transaction confirmed as legitimate.

-Third level of currency is the so-called Bronzecoin and it serves that part of economy who wishes to stay below the radar for one reason or another.
+Third level of currency is the so-called Bronzecoin and it serves that part of economy who wishes to stay below the radar for whichever reason.

-Bronzecoin wallets can be created anonymously within the BCS and they are by definition anonymous, they can be pay as you go / top up chip cards and transactions are still recorded within the blockchain file for statistical treatment purposes.
+Bronzecoin wallets can be created anonymously or with an alias within the LC and they are by definition anonymous, they can be pay as you go / top up chip cards and transactions are still recorded within the blockchain file for statistical treatment purposes.

 Bronzecoins work the same way as paper money does in the sense that if said chipped card is stolen, lost or the password on bronzecoin wallet is hacked then said bronzecoins are lost and there is no way to undo these transactions by means of superuser privileges or fraud investigations.